PROBIC/mSWEEP/README.md

 -q	Mean for the beta-binomial component (default: 0.65).
 -e	Dispersion term for the beta-binomial component (default: 0.01).
 --alphas	Prior counts for the relative abundances, supply as comma-separated nonzero values (default: all 1.0).

+Experimental options:
+--run-rate	Calculate relative reliability for each abundance estimate using RATE (default: false).
 ```

 # References